ace1122sp/tiny-url/README.md

 ### What is a URL shortening system?

-- system which for generates a short key for the provided URL
+- system which generates a short key for the provided URL
 - user can use the key to be redirected to the initial URL (e.g. https://service-url/:short-key)

 ### What's the main value and who needs such a system & why?